 Preview: Ganance Heir Smart Disc Comparison (Smarts for your Traditional Watch)

-Important: I am not affiliated with any of the manufacturers, brands, services, or websites listed on this page and this is my personal experience.
-If you find this helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
+Any and all advice, guides, and reviews are unbiased and based on my personal experience.
+If you buy through affiliate links, I may earn commissions, which helps support my website.
+This does not have an impact on posts or my opinion of any reviewed products.
+If you find this post helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
 It keeps this page ad-free.
 Thank you!

-I’ve been tracking the Ganance Heir since it was first teased.
-Everything about it suggests the Ganance Heir will fill the void left by Chronos and Trivoly.
+I’ve been tracking the Ganance Heir since it was first teased and have been beta testing, having bought a pre-release model.
+The Ganance Heir is intended to fill the void left by Chronos and Trivoly.
 This makes the Ganance Heir, what I call, a smart disc.
-There biggest advantage to this approach, if done right, it means you can switch it easily between watches.
+There biggest advantage to this approach, when done right, it means you can switch it easily between watches.
 It also means you can easily remove it when charging or in circumstances where you don’t need the smart features.
 If you want smarts for your traditional watch, the Ganance is the only option (almost) available.
-I pre-ordered mine recently.
+I pre-ordered the beta.

-The purpose of this post is to share what is known now (July 2023) about the Ganance Heir based on publicly available information I have compiled by scouring various websites.
+The purpose of this post is to share what is public about the Ganance Heir and what is available as a beta user.
 I have also summarized how it compares in size and specs with the Chronos and Trivoly.
 I do this, not because the others are alternatives anymore, but because if you have used a smart disc before (and I owned the Chronos) you may be interested in how the Ganance Heir compares.

 Ganance Heir Features